solomongana/ansible-playbooks/README.md

 ## Getting Started

-To set up your Ansible environment, please follow our guide on [How to Install and Configure Ansible on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-ansible-on-ubuntu-18-04).
+To set up your Ansible environment, please the DigitalOcean guide on [How to Install and Configure Ansible on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-ansible-on-ubuntu-18-04).

 ### Connection Test